 Fishing with Ranger Richburg

-Ranger Eddie Richburg, currently park manager at Barnwell State Park is on-call to answer your fishing questions and provide you with quarterly fishing reports.
-Read the report below to see what's biting across the state, and if you've got a question that's been nibbling at you, make sure you drop him a line and he'll get back to you with the answer!
+Ranger Eddie Richburg, currently park manager at Barnwell State Park is on-call to answer your fishing questions.
+If you've got a question that's been nibbling at you, make sure you drop him a line and he'll get back to you with the answer!

 Here are some questions our visitors have asked Ranger Richburg: